 - Fingerless gloves can make it easier to sow seeds.

-- Touch-screen sensitivity on the fingertips of gloves allows checking off electronic to-do lists or answering a smartphone while working.
+- Touch-screen sensitivity on glove fingertips lets users check off electronic to-do lists or answer the smartphone while working.

 - Attractive patterns and colors can brighten up the day and match gardening tools.

 - Built-in claws on the fingertips can help with digging and loosening soil.